-Please fax this completed form to 309-663-7479
+Please email (sknoblauch@ihsa.org) or fax this completed form to 309-663-7479

 CONTEST BUDGET INFORMATION

 MANAGER PLEASE NOTE: An estimated budgeted expenses form can be found in this manual.
 Please fill in the form and return a copy for approval before your contest is held.
 Send one copy of the form to: